SEO My Website Guru SEO Blog

 • Use clear file names and alt text

-Visual content helps mobile users and AI tools.
-It also gets you more taps, calls, and direction requests.
+Visual content supports mobile users and AI tools.
+It also increases taps, calls, and direction requests.

 Local Content and Hyperlocal Optimization